Peach-Faced Lovebird vs Parrotlet: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Peach-Faced Lovebird and Parrotlet.
 Peach-Faced Lovebird requires moderate levels of exercise and engagement, while Parrotlet needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Since activity levels are similar, the daily time demand is roughly equal — decide on something else.
 Peach-Faced Lovebird owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Parrotlet.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Peach-Faced Lovebird and Parrotlet.
 Peach-Faced Lovebird has moderate grooming needs, while Parrotlet requires moderate maintenance.
 Professional grooming costs reflect these differences: Peach-Faced Lovebird owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Parrotlet.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners